-The Dame Kathleen Ollerenshaw Public Lecture is a prestigious annual lecture in the School of Mathematics at the University of Manchester, named in honour and recognition of Dame Kathleen Ollerenshaw.
+The Dame Kathleen Ollerenshaw Public Lecture is a prestigious annual lecture in the School of Mathematics.

-Dame Kathleen held honorary degrees from both the Victoria University of Manchester and UMIST, was a long-standing friend and supporter of mathematics at Manchester, with an especially strong association with UMIST, and was a strong supporter for the new University of Manchester and the vision behind the '2015 Agenda'.
+Dame Kathleen held honorary degrees from both the Victoria University of Manchester and UMIST, and was a long-standing friend to the University.